astropy/astropy-APEs/APE_coordinated_pkg.rst

 * The new package review criteria have already been implemented by the coordination committee and reviewed by the community (Available in Google doc form `here <https://docs.google.com/document/d/15PJf2PROXMa7xwTDvWnjXB_9KNuO2Ia4_kkxJ7MPazE/edit?usp=sharing>`_.
-  These criteria will need to be translated to HTML and put on the affiliated package instructions section of the Astropy website.
+  These criteria will need to be translated to a structured format to be shown on the affiliated package instructions section of the Astropy website.
 The affiliated package listing page will also need to be updated for these new criteria - a concept for this new site is `viewable here <example_affilpkg_page.png>`_.